Blacksunder/Rogue/README.md

 # Rogue
-Rogue like game with a console interface
+Rogue like game with a console interface, is developed using MVC pattern

 It includes:
 - game logic (creatures, items, map generating);